-Chronophobia is especially prevalent in the elderly, in those who are incarcerated, and in people that have been diagnosed with a terminal illness.
+Chronophobia is especially prevalent in the elderly, those who are incarcerated, and people that have been diagnosed with a terminal illness.
 These individuals worry that their time is limited and begin to develop a fear of time passing, as it will ultimately lead them closer to their mortality.
 Chronophobia can also be prevalent in those who have experienced significant trauma or in those that have been in natural disasters.
 These individuals develop intense fear because they cannot easily track the passage of time during these situations.

 Chronophobia is difficult to prevent, as it is often fueled by situations that are uncontrollable and cannot be prevented, such as trauma or illness.

 The symptoms of chronophobia are often brought on by lifecycle and milestone events such as:

 In addition, anything reminding us of our mortality such as the death of someone we know or noticing signs of aging can also trigger symptoms.
 Lastly, the sights and sounds associated with time passing, like those coming from a clock or watch, may cause distress.

 Thankfully, those suffering from chronophobia and other specific phobias generally respond well to treatment.
 Psychotherapy is the first line of treatment and seeks to help an individual to change irrational thought patterns.
 Cognitive behavioral therapy, a type of treatment that helps a person change negative thought patterns, is often used in the treatment of chronophobia.
 Hypnotherapy can be another treatment option, and finally, in some cases, medication may also be prescribed.